Rules and Regulations

 Please note that NASP is unable to accept purchase orders and that overnight deliveries cannot be accepted at the post office box listed above.

-event of cancellation due to acts of God, fire, strike, government regulations, or other causes beyond the control of the parties to the agreement, NASP will refund that portion of exhibitor fees that it deems consistent with the expenditures and commitments already made.
-All exhibit organizations canceling space will be charged a $100 processing fee, and no refunds will be issued for exhibit space cancellations received after December 3, 2012.
+All exhibit organizations cancelling space will be charged a $100 processing fee, and no refunds will be issued for exhibit space cancellations received after December 1, 2013.
+In the event of cancellation due to acts of God, fire, strike, government regulations, or other causes beyond the control of the parties to the agreement, NASP will refund that portion of exhibitor fees that it deems consistent with the expenditures and commitments already made.

 All products and services exhibited at the NASP convention shall be directly related to the NASP mission to enhance the mental health and educational competence of children and must be of professional or educational benefit or interest to convention participants.
 NASP reserves the right to determine the eligibility of prospective exhibitors for inclusion in its exposition.
 Eligibility will be determined following receipt of an Exhibit Space Application/Contract (description must be included) and prior to booth assignment.